cosc-404-2022/lab9/README.md

 ### JDBC

 Snowflake can be accessed using JDBC like any other database.
 The lab requires you to write four SQL queries on the data set that was loaded as well as the sample TPCH_SF1 data set.
-These queries will be executed using Java code (`src\test.java`).
-JUnit tests are in file `test\test.java`.
+These queries will be executed using Java code (`src\snowflake\Snowflake.java`).
+JUnit tests are in file `src\junit\TestSnowflake.java`.

 **It is suggested to write the queries using the user interface then copy them into the Java code.** This is faster and allows you more experience using the Snowflake user interface.

 In our scenario, a company has bought out a smaller company and wants to produce reports on customers and orders across both organizations.
 The existing company database is the `TPCH_SF1` that is in the Snowflake sample data.
-The smaller company database is the customer and order tables loaded in the load data step.
+The smaller company database is the '`LAB` database loaded in the load data step.

 ## Next Steps

 Once you have completed the lab queries, there is a lot more to Snowflake than is covered in the lab.
-Snowflake is used to analyzing large data and produce reports and dashboards.
+Snowflake is used to analyze large data and produce reports and dashboards.
 Check out the references and the Snowflake documentation for more information.

 ### References